penseapp/useLocalStorageReducer/README.md

 <!-- </div> -->

-This is a react hook that allows you to use the power of browser localstorage and the useReducer react hook combined!
+A react hook that allows you to use the power of browser localstorage and the useReducer react hook combined!

 The API is the same, and you'll see no difference between them!